beck24/image_proxy/README.md

 This file forwards the headers and image content from the http source through to the browser using the elgg site ssl thereby removing unsecure content warnings from browsers.

+Non-https images originating from the elgg host over http are rewritten to serve from https

 The proxy has an encryption element to ensure that urls passed through are originating as elgg content.
 This uses the elgg site secret by default.